moorepants/learn-multibody-dynamics/orientation.rst

 successive simple orientations to go from :math:`A` to :math:`D`.
-We can formulate the direction cosine matrices for the reference frames using the same technique for the successive simple orientations shown in :ref:`Successive Orientations`, but now we will have three dimensional orientation between :math:`A` and :math:`D` allowing :math:`D` to be oriented in any direction relative to :math:`A`.
+We can formulate the direction cosine matrices for the reference frames using the same technique for the successive simple orientations shown in :ref:`Successive Orientations`, but now our sequence of three orientations will enable us to orient :math:`D` in any way possible relative to :math:`A` in three dimensional space.

 .. _gimbal: https://en.wikipedia.org/wiki/Gimbal
 .. _revolute joints: https://en.wikipedia.org/wiki/Revolute_joint